Strone, Cowal

-Strone (An t-Sròn) is a village on the Cowal Peninsula, in Argyll and Bute in the Scottish Highlands at the point where the north shore of the Holy Loch becomes the west shore of the Firth of Clyde.
+Strone (An t-Sròn) is a village on the Cowal Peninsula, in Argyll and Bute in the Scottish Highlands at Strone Point, where the north shore of the Holy Loch becomes the west shore of the Firth of Clyde.
 The village lies within the Loch Lomond and The Trossachs National Park.

 Origin of name

 The name comes from the Scottish Gaelic for nose, and applies to the hill above the village as well as to Strone Point.
 It adjoins the settlement of Kilmun on the loch, and the village of Blairmore on Loch Long.
 It has a (now disused) pier (built in 1847) and was a regular stop for the Clyde steamer services.

 Village

 Until within less than twenty years there was no such thing as a human habitation upon this commanding and picturesque promontory, with the exception of a few straggling huts and cottages.
 Gradually, however, its capabilities for the erection of villa residences began to be appreciated.
 The inhabitants now look upon an "old settlement," the entire promontory being girdled round about by villas of great architectural beauty.